 However, in trying to get to such ‘publicly stated narrow expertise’ most consultants continue to struggle with:

-In 2019 I enrolled for the 2nd time for ‘The Untamed’ Cape Epic 8-day stage mountain bike race in South Africa.
+A couple of years ago, I enrolled for the 2nd time for ‘The Untamed’ Cape Epic 8-day stage mountain bike race in South Africa.

 It’s the ‘Paris-Dakar’ of the mountain bike sport, with the world’s elite professionals competing in the front row and about 1.000 hobby bikers behind them (always in teams of 2).
 It’s broadcasted live on TV in more than 30 countries.
 It’s every mountain bikers’ dream to get selected.